 - Impregnation products like Greenland Wax increase the water repellency of jackets.
 You will need to reapply these if you want to ensure your gear is in tip-top water-fighting mode.

-- Waterproof jackets, like the new High Coast Hydratic and Keb Eco-Shell, are best worn in rainy and wet conditions.
+- Waterproof jackets, like the Keb Eco-Shell or the new High Coast Hydratic and Vardag Hydratic Anorak, are best worn in rainy and wet conditions.

 Bad weather at its best, Spring/Summer 2021